dox-op/ai-persistency-layer/README.md

 - Interactive prompts via Inquirer or fully headless operation with `--non-interactive`.
 - Detects, installs, or updates Codex, Claude, or Gemini CLIs using `execa`.
 - Authenticates by checking standard environment variables and credential files (see “Authentication Requirements”).
-- Generates deterministic `.mdc` knowledge bases, rules, and bootstrap content.
+- Generates deterministic `.mdc` domain foundations (functional, technical, AI-meta) and bootstrap content.
 - Creates `ai-start.sh`, `ai-config.env`, `_bootstrap.log`, and anti-drift scripts.
 - Captures a Git snapshot for the chosen truth branch and records freshness metrics.